Fats and oils

 Fats are important building blocks in the body and have a number of important tasks (see list).
-Apart from the industrially produced trans-fatty acids (link inside the page), all fatty acids have a certain function in the human body.
+Apart from the industrially produced trans-fatty acids, all fatty acids have a certain function in the human body.
 There are basically no “bad” or “good” fatty acids.
 Nevertheless, a large imbalance within the fatty acid groups can cause significant health problems.
 Today, this imbalance exists in particular in the ratio between saturated and unsaturated fatty acids and within polyunsaturated fatty acids between the so-called omega-3 and omega-6 fatty acids.
 The latter cannot be produced by humans themselves and are referred to as essential fatty acids.

 Functions of fats

 - Main component of the nerve sheath (myelin sheath)

 - Prolongation of the feeling of satiety

 - Conversion of β-carotene from food into vitamin A

 - Absorption of mineral substances in the intestine

 - Effective uptake of calcium into the skeleton and others

 Omega 3 fatty acids